Gray's Inn Road

-Gray's Inn Road (or Grays Inn Road) is an important road in the Bloomsbury district of Central London, in the London Borough of Camden.
-The road begins at the City of London boundary, where it bisects High Holborn, and ends at King's Cross and St. Pancras Station.
+Gray's Inn Road (or Grays Inn Road) is an important road in Central London, located in the London Borough of Camden.
+The road begins at its junction with Holborn at the City of London boundary, passes north through the Holborn and King's Cross districts and terminates at King's Cross railway station.
+It is designated as part of the A5200 road.

 As the home of the Honourable Society of Gray's Inn, one of England's four Inns of Court, Gray's Inn Road is known as a hub for law and legal professions in London.
-Similarly, given Bloomsbury's status as the university and scholarly center of London, Gray's Inn Road is home to multiple scholarly institutes, including University College London's Eastman Dental Institute, a world-leading oral health institution, Westminster Kingsway College, and the City University of London's Inns of Court School of Law.
+Gray's Inn Road is home to multiple scholarly institutes, including University College London's Eastman Dental Institute, a world-leading oral health institution, Westminster Kingsway College, and the City University of London's Inns of Court School of Law.

 Name

 The thoroughfare is first recorded as Purtepol Street in the 13th century, when the area formed part of Portpool Manor.
 After Reginald de Grey, 1st Baron Grey de Wilton purchased the area, his name soon came to be lent to Gray's Inn, which was founded on the street.
 By 1468, the road was known as Grays Inn Lane, or Graysynlane.

 Richard Horwood's map (updated by William Faden in 1813) calls the whole stretch from Holborn to modern King's Cross "Grays Inn Lane", but by the mid-19th century it was solidified as Gray's Inn Road.